Ashb87/Alkaline-Ms-Project-one/README.md

        I chose these colors because the band have often used a black and red theme for album covers, and the newest album also incorporates gold.
 I chose the off white for the header element and also the background color for the history section on the band page because I found it made the paragraphs of text easy to read and also contrasts nicely with the rest of the page as a header.
      * Both the red and gold shades were found using the color selector on chrome dev tools.
-I used the selector to find the correct shade of each color that I felt complimented the site well.
+I used the selector to find the     shade of each color that I felt complimented the site well and fitted with the bands look.

         <img src="assets/readme-images/color-pallette.png" width="700" height="100">

   * #### Typography
      * The two fonts I have used are *Fjalla One* and *Lora*.
 Both fonts have been imported from google fonts.
 I have used *sans-serif* as a backup font incase the other two for some reason don't load correctly with the site.
      * I used Lora for the header font and also the paragraphs of text in the history section of the band page.
 Fjalla One was used for everything else.
-     * I picked these fonts because Lora is a clear and easy to read font so works well for the larger blocks of text and also had the look I wanted for the header when typed in all capitals.
-I then picked Fjalla One because I think the two fonts compliment each other nicely and look attractive togehter on the site.
+     * I picked these fonts because Lora is a clear and easy to read font so works well for the larger blocks of text and also had the correct look I wanted for the header.
+I then picked Fjalla One because I think the two fonts compliment each other nicely and look attractive together on the site.

   * #### Imagery
      * The images I have used for this project are to enhance the visual aspect of the specific page they are related to.
 The band page with information about the band members and their history has various pictures of the members either on their own or all together.
-The music page has an image of each of the album covers listed on that page.
-For the tour page I have used an image for the background of the band playing at a live show.
+     * The music page has an image of each of the album covers listed on that page.
+     * For the tour page I have used an image for the background of the band playing at a live show.
 For larger screens the image is displayed just once, for mobile devices the image is repeated as you scroll down the screen.
      I decided to do this rather than no-repeat because the image looked way too stretched and the bottom and top blend very well together giving it a very natural look for small screen viewing.

   * #### Wireframes